 Stuff We Love: Woodworking Tools

-This week on Stuff We Love, Marty Dyck puts the spotlight on three tools that all woodworkers should have around their workshop.
+This week, Stuff We Love puts the spotlight on three tools that all woodworkers should have around their workshop.
 These include an upgrade to your trusty tape measure, a portable band saw, and clipping corner clamps that makes constructing corners easier for both beginner and expert woodworkers.

 To find out what Marty loves about these innovative products, watch the video below.
 To learn more about each individual product and find out where you can buy them online, keep reading.